comicfans/comicfans.github.io/_posts/2018-01-03-more-control-flow.markdown

-It's just like painting , you have paper and pencil, learn how to draw lines and circles, but when you're experienced, you can paint anything you like. programming language is just the paper and pencil.
+It's just like painting , you have paper and pencil, learn how to draw lines and circles, but when you're experienced, you can paint anything you like.
+Programming language is just the paper and pencil.
 And now we're learning how to paint line and circle.